Arthur-byte-code/Arthur-byte-code/README.md

 - 🌱 I’m currently learning React Native(JavaScript)

-- 💞️ I’m looking to collaborate on curiosities and research
+- 💞️ I’m looking for a job and to collaborate with the community